SLC.gov

 More Info

-If the temporary campus model comes online, City-funded street outreach, and the Justice Court, SLCPD, and SLCFD social workers will coordinate and focus intense engagement with those remaining outside to get them into other options.
+The long-term goal of this coordination, as more shelter beds open, is to be more effective with City-funded street outreach, and the Justice Court, SLCPD, and SLCFD social workers to focus intense engagement with those remaining outside to get them into other options.

 Convene a data and research working group